pitikikoune/YOLODatasetCreator/README.md

 Normally, you can put it at any folder.
 You'll just need to remember to enter the directory with the dataset in command prompt when you want to train the model.

 ## Will there be any updates?
-If there are any issues, yes.
-But I won't be very active when it comes to improving the dataset creator.
+If there will be any issues, yes.
+But I won't be very active when it comes to adding new stuff to the dataset creator.